Computer Science and Engineering (CSE)

 CSE 243A.
 Introduction to Synthesis Methodologies in VLSI CAD (4)

 Hardware software co-design, architectural level synthesis, control synthesis and optimization, scheduling, binding, register and bus sharing, interconnect design, module selection, combinational logic optimization, state minimization, state encoding, and retiming.
-Prerequisites: CSE 241A or consent of instructor.
+Prerequisites: none.

 CSE 244A.
 VLSI Test (4)

 Design for test, testing economics, defects, failures and faults, fault models, fault simulation, automatic test pattern generation, functional testing, memory, PLA, FPGA, microprocessor test, and fault diagnosis.
-Prerequisites: CSE 241A or consent of instructor.
+Prerequisites: none.

 CSE 245.
 Computer Aided Circuit Simulation and Verification (4)